The Lab

 Opportunities

-We are accepting applications for Masters students in the Environmental Science Program and Doctoral Students in Integrative Biology for spring of 2024.
+We are accepting applications for Masters students in the Environmental Science Program and Doctoral Students in Integrative Biology for fall of 2025.

 Prospective Postdoctoral Scholars should reach out – I would love to sponsor fellowship applications, and there are various programs at FAU to support postdoctoral researchers.